Oven Baked Salmon in Foil

 • Pour the marinade mixture onto each fish, coating the top & bottom.
 Close the foil, sealing it on the top and sides fully, and let it marinate for about an hour.

-• Preheat to 375.
-Place the fish packets on a cookie sheet and bake for about 18-20 minutes, depending on the thickness of your fish.
-Open the foil to check for doneness (it should be flakey), and garnish with sesame seeds and sliced green onions, and serve immediately.
+• Preheat oven to 375℉.
+Place the fish packets on a rimmed sheet pan and bake for about 18-20 minutes, depending on the thickness of your fish.

 Notes